 The next day after the proposal was dusted off and handed to the professor who received it in the usual way, “What do you expect to achieve with this idea?”
 Symons asked then cut him off with, “And what if the wheels fall off?
 Well get on with it I expect results if you have been thinking about it for so long.”

 The proposal was investigating parallel dimensions and practical application of the theory.
-The debate regarding several multiverse hypotheses still raged, and some of the experiments Stan had set up had anomalous results required rebuilding and rerun of the test .
+The debate regarding several multiverse hypotheses still raged, and some of the experiments Stan had set up had anomalous results required rebuilding the test and rerun.
 Some of the multiverse theories hint that these anomalies are the sort of outcomes expected.
-So Stan designed an apparatus that embodied parts of the unusual features of the failed experiments then added another feature until it either blew up or sat there inert.
-Each result would then be investigated and integrated into the thesis, either as an unknown or proved false.
+So Stan designed an apparatus that embodied some of the unusual features of the failed experiments then added another feature until it either blew up or sat there inert.
+He would investigate each result to be integrated into the thesis, either as an unknown or proved false.

-Rumours had risen concerning a factory South West of Brisbane selling equipment that was still under patent pending and yet demonstrates function without any explanation as to the how.
-These including an apparent teleport device operating as a city bypass.
+Rumours had arisen concerning a factory South West of Brisbane selling equipment that was still under patent-pending and yet demonstrates function without any explanation as to the how; including an apparent teleport device operating as a city bypass.
 While Stan was researching the background, it turned out that a Post Grad student in mathematics was the son of the founder and was doing some interesting research in the same area.
-So Stan tracked him down and had a chat.
-Tom Firebrand was his name and while he was still working on his thesis, was willing to talk around the edges.
+Stan searched him out and had a chat; Tom Firebrand was his name, and while he was still working on his thesis, was willing to talk around the edges.

 Puzzled by the form the invitation took, Stan was curious enough to take him up on the offer.
 “Sounds like a good idea,” Stan accepted, “OK if I drive?”